ErpNetDocs/tech/modules/logistics/common/index.md

 # Common

-In the **Common** section, users can establish **Logistics Unit Types**, defining key attributes for **Logistics Units**.
+In the **Common** section, users can establish **logistics unit types**, defining key attributes for **logistics units**.
 These standardized units are subsequently employed across the other modules, ensuring consistency and efficiency in logistics management.

 ![picture](pictures/Common_view_14_03.png)

 ## Logistics Unit Types

-**Logistics Unit Types** are predefined categories that specify the characteristics of units used in handling and transporting goods, such as pallets, containers, or crates.
+**Logistics unit types** are predefined categories that specify the characteristics of units used in handling and transporting goods, such as pallets, containers, or crates.

 They ensure standardized handling and compatibility across logistics operations.